About Nicole

 Who do I work with?

-Many of my clients are women in their 20’s and 30’s exploring relationships, although I work with people of all genders and any age over 20.
+Many of my clients are women in their late 20’s and 30’s, although I work with people of all genders and any age over 20.

 Many are students, working professionals, health-care providers, or other therapists.